giuseppebaldini/email-finder/README.md

 # Email Finder

-A Python script to find valid email addresses given a first name, last name and domain.
+A Python script to find valid email addresses from first name, last name and domain.

 ### Introduction